oropesa/oro-functions-client/README.md

   num: number | string,
   decimalLength?: number | false,   // def: 2
-  allowAllRightZeros?: boolean,     // def: true minRightZeros?: number | boolean, // def: true
+  allowAllRightZeros?: boolean,     // def: true minRightZeros?: number | boolean, // def: 2
 ) => string;
 ```

 Is the same as [Ofn.numberFixDecimals](#ofnnumberfixdecimals),
-but separator is comma `2,10`, not dot `2.10`.
+but the separator is a comma `2,10`, not a dot `2.10`.

 It's better to print, for example, in _excel fields_.